top of page

 What is the process?

-There is one form to sign once we arrive at your home.
+We meet you and your pet.
+We discuss the process and answer any final questions.
 The payment arrangements are typically done after this so that you can concentrate on your pet.
 Next, a mixture of drugs is given to your pet as an under-the-skin (subcutaneous) injection – this serves to relax and sedate your pet so that they are more comfortable and not anxious or nervous.
 This step can take between 5 and 20 minutes.
 Some pets require additional medication; just like humans, every pet metabolizes drugs differently and at different rates.
 After your pet is as comfortable as possible, a small area of fur is shaved from one of the legs.
 The last part of euthanasia is an intravenous (IV) injection of a concentrated anesthetic that causes the brain to shut down completely and the bodily functions to cease in a short period of time.
 Usually it takes only 1-2 minutes after the last injection for all heartbeats and breathing to stop.
 The transition from sedation to death is as peaceful and pain free as possible.
 You can hold your pet and have them in their favorite spot the entire time.

 Is there any pain?